rl33-glitch/work-space/README.md

 ### Footer

-- The **footer** provides the main navigation links making it ease for users to navigate through the website and to understand the site map.
+- The **footer** provides the main navigation links making it easy for users to navigate through the website and to understand the site map.
-- This section includes social media icons to users be able to find Workspace through Twitter, Instagram, Linkedin, and Facebook.
-To enhance the UX the links open in other tabs.
+- This section includes social media icons so users are able to find Workspace through Twitter, Instagram, Linkedin, and Facebook.
-- The social media presence will help the user with news about Workspace, tips of how to improve work productivity and will also encourage them to connect with **Workspace**.
+- The social media presence will help the user with news about Workspace, tips of how to improve work productivity and will also encourage them to connect with   Workspace.

+**Workspace**
 - To help the user with navigation on all devices the links on the **footer** will take the user back to the top of the page.

 <img width="1438" alt="Screenshot 2022-03-12 at 21 09 22" src="https://user-images.githubusercontent.com/67274642/158035948-b879caa1-9d93-4107-8ae8-92617ebb9350.png">